 We may be able to provide an emergency travel document if you cannot get a new or replacement passport in time to travel.
-If you are due to travel in the next 48 hours, you should contact the Consular Section
+If you are due to travel in the next forty-eight hours, you should contact your nearest consulate as soon as possible.

-For all other applications, please check what you must bring with you and then make an appointment with the Consular Section using the link below.
-Please contact the Consular Section before making an appointment if:
+For all other applications, please check what you must bring with you and then make an appointment at your nearest consulate using the link below.
+Please call your nearest consulate for advice before making an appointment if: